Jamayne Isaako

-Jamayne Isaako (born 5 June 1996) is a professional rugby league footballer who plays as a goal-kicking er for the Dolphins in the National Rugby League (NRL) in Australia.
+Jamayne Isaako (born 5 June 1996) is a professional rugby league footballer who played as a goal-kicking er in every match for the Dolphins in the National Rugby League (NRL) from their inaugural game in 2023 to the end of their 2026 finals series.
+He has signed with the Melbourne Storm for the 2027 and 2028 NRL seasons.

+On 20 June 2026, Isaako surpassed Steve Gearin's all-time premiership record of 94 consecutive games scoring points (1978–1982), extending his own streak to 95.
+In round 24 of 2026, Isaako scored 1000 club points for the fewest NRL games (93).
+In a 2026 preliminary final against the Sydney Roosters, he scored 12 points and became the fourth player in NRL history to score at least 300 points in a single season (including the finals series).

-At the 2018 and 2025 Dally M Awards, Isaako was named as the "Top Pointscorer of the Year".
-At the 2023 Dally M Awards, he received the Ken Irvine Medal for being the "Top Tryscorer of the Year".
-Isaako was also the 2023 "Top Pointscorer of the Year", and named as Best Winger of the Year along with Dallin Watene-Zelezniak from the New Zealand Warriors.
+At the 2018, 2023 and 2025 Dally M Awards, Isaako was named as the "Top Pointscorer of the Year".
+He finished the 2026 NRL regular season with the highest points (288) scored including the most goals (102) kicked.

+At the 2023 Dally M Awards, Isaako also received the Ken Irvine Medal for being the "Top Tryscorer of the Year" and was named as Best Winger of the Year along with Dallin Watene-Zelezniak from the New Zealand Warriors.

 In the NRL, Isaako has previously played as a for the Gold Coast Titans and on the wing for the Brisbane Broncos.
 Internationally, he has represented both Samoa and New Zealand; the latter won the Rugby League Pacific Championships in 2023 and 2025.

 Background

 Isaako was born in Christchurch, New Zealand, and is of Samoan descent.
 He hails from the villages of Falelatai, Lalomanu and Lona Fagaloa.
 Isaako played junior rugby league for the Aranui Eagles.